-Joint Master of Divinity Program Between Claremont School of Theology and the Episcopal Theological School of Claremont
+Joint Master of Divinity Program between Claremont School of Theology and the Episcopal Theological School of Claremont

 Since 1990, the Episcopal Theological School at Claremont (ETSC, also known as Bloy House) and Claremont School of Theology have offered a Joint Master of Divinity degree.
 The degree is fully accredited by the Association of Theological Schools and the Western Association of Schools and Colleges.
 Students in the joint program must apply to and be accepted by both schools.
-A student may apply to both schools simultaneously or may apply to ETSC first and apply to Claremont School of Theology the semester before enrollment in the first Claremont School of Theology course.
+A student may apply to both schools simultaneously or may apply to ETSC first and apply to Claremont School of Theology course.
 Acceptance by either school does not guarantee acceptance by the other.
 Students enrolled in the joint program are subject to the academic policies of both institutions.